All City Guides

 ⚠️ WHERE PEOPLE BLOW UP

-Going out too hard on the first 2 runs because the venue feels fast.
-Paying for it at SkiErg → sled push → sled pull.
-Arriving under-fueled because breakfast timing got messy.
-Fix: open 5–10 sec/km calmer than ego wants.
-Treat sleds as the race's tax bill, not the place to prove a point.
+Going out too hard on the first two runs because the venue feels fast and the surface is smooth.
+Paying for it at SkiErg, then sled push, then sled pull.
+Arriving under-fuelled because breakfast timing collided with Spanish opening hours.
+Fix: open 5 to 10 seconds per kilometre calmer than your ego wants, and treat the sleds as the tax bill rather than the place to prove something.

 HISTORICAL DATA